-In their second self-paced experiment (Experiment 3), they included four more conditions as in (26), in which they have used an attractor with a mismatching case-marking with the head.
+In their second self-paced experiment (Experiment 3), they included four more conditions as in (29), in which they have used an attractor with a mismatching case-marking with the head.
 In their previous experiment, both the attractor and the head noun had the same case: Nominative.
-In their new conditions, all attractors are marked with an accusative case and have surface form with an '-in' ending.
+In their new conditions, all attractors are marked with an accusative case and have surface form with an -in ending.

-(26) a.
-PLURAL ATTRACTOR, UNGRAMMATICAL
+(29) a.
+Plural Attractor, Ungrammatical

-Nkarič-ner-i-n, or-onc' k'andakagorç-ë arhamarh-ec'-in painter-PL-ACC-DEF that-PL.ACC sculptor.SG.NOM-DEF ignore-AOR-3PL c'owc'ahandesi ënt'ac'k'owm, vagowc' mekowsac'rel en arvestagetneri exhibition during long ostracized are artists' šrjanakic'. circle.
+Nkarič-ner-i-n, or-onc' k'andakagorç-ë arhamarh-ec'-in c'owc'ahandesi painter-PL-ACC-DEF that-PL.ACC sculptor.SG.NOM-DEF ignore-AOR-3PL exhibition ënt'ac'k'owm, vagowc' mekowsac'rel en arvestagetneri šrjanakic'.

+during long ostracized are artists' circle.